Property Information

 THE PROPOSED AMENDMENT SHALL BE CONSISTENT WITH THE INTENT AND PURPOSE OF THE APPLICABLE ZONING ORDINANCE:

-1. The RN-4 district is intended to accommodate mixed medium density residential development in areas characterized by such development or potential.
+1. The requested RN-4 district is intended to accommodate mixed medium density residential development in areas characterized by such development or potential.
 RN-4 zoning has dimensional standards for single-family, duplex, townhouse and multifamily developments, none of which are met by the subject property's narrow width and/or lot area.

-3. A key distinction between RN-2 and RN-4 is that the RN-4 district permits more than one primary use.
-This could result in Middle Housing standards being utilized to develop two multifamily buildings on a lot that is slightly over 5,000 square feet.
-This is far more intensive than the immediately surrounding single-family neighborhood.
+2. This property is already nonconforming with the dimensional standards of its current RN-2 zoning because it does not meet the 50-ft minimum lot width.
+A key distinction between RN-2 and RN-4 is that the RN-4 district permits more than one principal use.
+This could result in Middle Housing standards being utilized to develop multiple residential buildings on a lot that is slightly over 5,000 square feet.
+This is far more intensive than the immediately surrounding single-family neighborhood, and it does not meet the intent of the Middle Housing Article.

 THE PROPOSED AMENDMENT SHALL NOT ADVERSELY AFFECT ANY OTHER PART OF THE CITY, NOR SHALL ANY DIRECT OR INDIRECT ADVERSE EFFECTS RESULT FROM SUCH AMENDMENT.

 1. Continuing to upzone lots that are already nonconforming with their existing zoning district compromises the integrity of the zoning code.
 Approving such requests may set a precedent for intensive residential development that is out of character with the City's more historic, TDR neighborhoods, where there is already ample development potential through the Middle Housing standards.
-This could motivate demolition of historic properties in favor of larger-scale multifamily developments.

 THE PROPOSED AMENDMENT SHALL BE CONSISTENT WITH AND NOT IN CONFLICT WITH THE KNOXVILLE-KNOX COUNTY GENERAL PLAN AND ITS COMPONENT PARTS, INCLUDING ADOPTED SECTOR PLANS, CORRIDOR PLANS, AND RELATED DOCUMENTS.